O-X-L/proxy-forwarder/README.md

 <img src="https://github.com/superstes/proxy-forwarder/blob/latest/docs/squid_remote.png" alt="Remote Proxy Server" width="600"/>
 </a>

+For more information about Squid see: `Superstes Wiki - Squid <https://wiki.superstes.eu/en/latest/1/network/squid.html>`_

 ----

 ## How does it work?

-This tool is based on top of [go-gost](https://gost.run/en/tutorials/redirect/) but I stripped all unecessary features/functions/dependencies from it.
+This tool is based on [go-gost](https://gost.run/en/tutorials/redirect/) but I stripped all unecessary features/functions/dependencies from it.

 See also: [gost documentation](https://wiki.superstes.eu/en/latest/1/network/gost.html)